heysalvino/heysalvino/README.md

 Full Stack Software Engineer • Tampa Bay, FL • [Email](mailto:salvinojessica@gmail.com) • [LinkedIn](https://www.linkedin.com/in/jessica-salvino/)

+As an experienced Full Stack Software Engineer, I specialize in the development of web applications using a diverse skill set that includes Java, C#, VB.NET, ASP.NET, JavaScript, TypeScript, HTML, and CSS.
+My collaborative approach is evident in my ability to work closely with cross-functional teams, where I gather requirements, analyze user needs, and deliver robust software solutions that precisely align with client specifications.

+My academic journey includes a Bachelor of Fine Arts degree in Computer Science from Rollins College, where I graduated with honors and was honored with the Alonzo Rollins Scholarship.
+My passion for both creativity and technology is driven by a unique blend of disciplines.
+Additionally, I enriched my perspective through international study at Queen Mary University of London, fostering cultural diversity and an open-minded outlook.

+I take pride in merging my creative and technical talents to create high-quality solutions that cater to end-users' needs.
+My strong communication and collaboration skills shine in both team and individual settings.
+I maintain a perpetual thirst for learning, constantly seeking new skills and technologies to stay at the forefront of my field.
+I'm dedicated to being an effective and supportive team member, and I'm driven by a strong commitment to delivering exceptional results.

 ## Skills

 - **Languages:** Java, C#, VB.NET, JavaScript, TypeScript, SQL, MySQL, CSS, HTML